DETAILED ACTION

 Kato in view of Pawlak, Schwan, and Gonzales in combination disclose some of the features of the claimed invention, but there is no motivation/teaching and do not render obvious to combine and/or modify Kato, Pawlak, Schwan, Gonzalez, or any other prior arts of record so that all of limitations of claim 5 as a whole can be met.

-Regarding claim 9, it is allowable, not withstand above rejection, primarily because the prior arts of record, singly or in combination, neither anticipates nor render obvious the following limitations when taken in combination with all other limitations:
+Regarding claim 6, it is allowable primarily because the prior arts of record, singly or in combination, neither anticipates nor render obvious the following limitations when taken in combination with all other limitations:

-further comprising forming a second bias contact extending through the semiconductor layer (as best understood to mean “the layer of the semiconductor material”) and electrically connecting to the second bias layer.
+forming a second bias contact extending through the layer of semiconductor material and electrically connecting to the second bias layer.
 (Applicant ¶0100, fig 4).

 Kato further teaches: multiple bias contacts (Kato 45a, 45b, fig 13B).

-Regarding claims 10 and 11, the dependent claims are allowable for their dependency to claim 9.
+Regarding claims 7-15, the dependent claims are allowable for their dependency to claim 6.

 Regarding claim 20, it is allowable, not withstand above objection, primarily because the prior arts of record, singly or in combination, neither anticipates nor render obvious the following limitations when taken in combination with all other limitations: